and3rson/django-searchable-select/README.rst

 Known issues
 ============

-- Not tested for empty sets.
+- Not tested with empty fields.

 Contributing
 ============